-Such generous offers will be a common sight on most of the eCommerce stores.
+Such generous offers will be a common sight in most of the eCommerce stores.
 However, a broken website on any of these upcoming shopping days will be any retailer’s worst nightmare.

 A couple of years back, a well-known fashion retailer website offered a TGIF 50% off deal on Black Friday.
-However, it was not a ‘TGIF’ for their tech team, instead, it turned out to be ‘God, Why it’s Friday (GWIT)’ when their online shoppers got hit with a “Hang on a Sec” screen.
-They were unable to shop anything as the site experienced significantly more traffic than the business expected.
+However, it was not a ‘TGIF’ for their tech team.
+Instead, it turned out to be ‘God, Why it’s Friday (GWIT)’ when their online shoppers got hit with a “Hang on a Sec” screen.
+They were unable to shop anything as the site experienced significantly more traffic than the business anticipated.

 Happy Black Friday!
 Due to high demand, we’re experiencing some technical difficulties with our site right now.
 Apologies to anyone having a problem…we’re working to fix it ASAP!

 This festive season is standing right at the door, And if retailers do not wish to lose sales nor their online reputation, like J.Crew, two words of advice for this: Be Prepared.
 The revenue an eCommerce player can make during this period largely depends on their readiness for the incoming onslaught.